hbctraining/DGE_workshop_salmon_online/lessons/02_DGE_count_normalization.md

 ## Learning Objectives

+* List different "uninteresting factors" considered suring normalization
-* Explore different types of normalization methods
+* Describe some common normalization methods and recommendations for its use
-* Learn how to create `DESeqDataSet` object
+* Create a `DESeqDataSet` object and discuss the structure of the object
-* Understand how to normalize counts using DESeq2
+* Demonstrate how to normalize counts using DESeq2

 ## Normalization